A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Abstract

 \section{Abstract}

-Regression analysis of non-normal correlated data is commonly performed using generalized linear mixed models (GLMM) and generalized estimating equations (GEE).
-The recent development of generalized joint regression models (GJRM) presents an alternative to these approaches by using copulas to flexibly model response variables and their dependence structures. \\ \\ This paper provides a simulation study that compares the GJRM with alternative methods.
-We focus on the case of the marginal distributions having the same form, for example, in models for longitudinal data.
-The bias and variance of coefficient estimates arising from alternative models, and the model selection criteria of these models, are compared across a range of simulated longitudinal datasets generated from three flexible bivariate distributions.
-The methods are also applied and contrasted in a real-world dataset. \\ \\ We find that for the normal model with identity link, all models provide accurate estimates of the parameters of interest.
-However, for non-normal models and when a non-identity link function is used, GLMMs in general provide biased estimates of marginal model parameters with inaccurately low standard errors.
-GLMM bias is more pronounced when the marginal distributions are more skewed or highly correlated.
-However, in the case that a GLMM parameter is estimated independently of the random effect term, we show it is possible to extract accurate parameter estimates, shown for a longitudinal time parameter with a logarithmic link model.
-In contrast, we find that GJRM and GEE provide unbiased estimates for all parameters with accurate standard errors when using a logarithmic link.
-In addition, we show that GJRM provides a model fit comparable to GLMM.
-In a real-world study of doctor visits, we further demonstrate that the GJRM provides better model fits than a comparable GEE or GLM, due to its greater flexibility in choice of marginal distribution and copula fit to dependence structures.
-We conclude that the GJRM provides a superior approach to current popular models for analysis of non-normal correlated data.
+This paper presents a simulation study comparing the performance of generalized joint regression models (GJRM) with generalized linear mixed models (GLMM) and generalized estimating equations (GEE) for regression of longitudinal data with two measurements per observational unit.
+We compare models on the basis of overall fit, coefficient accuracy and computational complexity. \\ \\ We find that for the normal model with identity link, all models provide accurate estimates of regression coefficients with comparable fit.
+However, for non-normal marginal distributions and when a non-identity link function is used, we highlight a major pitfall in the use of GLMMs: without significant adjustment they provide highly biased estimates of marginal coefficients and often provide extreme fits.
+GLMM coefficient bias and relative lack of fit is more pronounced when the marginal distributions are more skewed or highly correlated.
+In addition, we find major discrepancies between the estimates from different GLMM software implementations.
+In contrast, we find that GJRM provides unbiased estimates across all distributions with accurate standard errors when the copula is correctly specified; and the GJRM provides a model fit favourable or comparable to GLMMs and GEEs in almost all cases.
+We also compare the approaches for a real-world longitudinal study of doctor visits. \\ \\ We conclude that for non-normal bivariate data, the GJRM provides a superior model with more consistently accurate and interpretable coefficients than the GLMM, and better or comparable fit than both the GLMM and GEE, while providing more flexibility in choice of marginal distributions, and control over correlation structure.

 \keywords{generalized joint regression; random effects; mixed models; copula; correlated data}